File:Official portrait of President Donald J. Trump (Library of Congress).tiff

 Today's Republican Party stands for "common sense" and that includes free speech, voting integrity, government transparency, accountability, public safety, secure borders, effective education, and meritocracy, plus protecting our jobs, health, and resources.
 We may have disagreements on certain issues, but we agree on our core "common sense" values and the need to protect and promote them.

-Philadelphia city government has been dominated by the Democrat Party since 1952 ... as taxes and crime have gone up, student test scores have gone down, and jobs have gone away.
+Philadelphia city government has been dominated by the Democrat Party since 1952 ... as taxes and crime have gone up, student scores have gone down, and jobs have gone away.
 A culture of complacency, incompetence, and (at times) corruption permeates city government, as the mentally-disabled homeless, panhandlers, drug addicts, and common criminals continue to haunt our pot-hole ridden streets.
-Free speech is systematically censored at government public meetings, while our elections are easy to rig, either by accident or design; and too many of our neighborhoods are strewn with litter and crumbling into rubble.
+Free speech is systematically censored at government public meetings; our elections are easy to rig either by accident or design; and too many of our neighborhoods are strewn with litter and crumbling into rubble.
 It doesn't have to be this way.

 It's time for a change.
 It's time for Republican leadership.
 Americans' right to "life, liberty, and the pursuit of happiness" is a right we must fight for every day.
 So, let's all pitch in and do our part.
 Join the Republican Party and help build a better future for all Philadelphians!